KrystalPistol01/KrystalPistol01/README.md

-- 👋 Hi, I’m @KrystalPistol01
+- 👋 Hi, I’m @KrystalPistol01.
-- 👀 I’m interested in ... all kinds of things from crafting to coding
+- 👀 I’m interested in ...
+All kinds of things from crafting to coding.
 - 🌱 I’m currently learning ...
 ASP.NET, Blazor, and many more.
 - 💞️ I’m looking to collaborate on ...
 I don't collaborate, sorry.
 - 📫 How to reach me ...
 You can't unless you know me.